Heat-based contraception: How it works

-Efficiency
+Efficacy

 Thermal methods do not cause azoospermia, but a reduction of the spermatozoa below the contraceptive threshold considered to be effective.

 This contraceptive threshold was defined in 2007 for male thermal, chemical and hormonal contraception methods.
 It corresponds to 1 million spermatozoa per milliliter per ejaculate.

 The only method that has been tested on enough volunteers to establish that the effectiveness of thermal male contraception is satisfactory is the artificial cryptorchidism method with testicular ascent using a specific device.
 During the clinical studies, 50 couples were followed over 537 cycles of pregnancy.
 Only one resulted in a pregnancy due to a misuse of the technique.
 The Pearl Index would therefore be less than 0.5 and this contraception method can be considered effective according to the standards of the World Health Organisation (WHO).

 Adverse effects

 The maximum limit of exposure to heat is around 45 °C, which causes the coagulation of intracellular proteins on living cells.
 However, exposure above 41 °C for short periods of time may be used, as has been the case for scientific studies on the effect of hot baths.